tc39/proposal-ses/README.md

 consistent -- that is, they can defend their own invariants and provide correct service to their well behaved clients, despite arbitrary or malicious misbehavior by their other clients.
-Ocap languages help address the coordination problem described above, of enabling disparate pieces of code from mutually suspicious parties to interoperate in a way that is both safe and useful at the same time.
+Ocap languages help us address the coordination problem by enabling disparate pieces of code from mutually suspicious parties to interoperate in a way that is both safe and useful at the same time.

 Although stock ECMAScript satisfies our first set of requirements for